-One can allow the assertions about God’s immutability, necessity, election.
-Etc., to stand just as they are, of course, only, if one is grasped by the historical reality of what he has done in Jesus.
+One can allow the assertions about God’s immutability, necessity, election, etc., to stand just as they are, of course, only if one is grasped by the historical reality of what God has done in Jesus.
 What one gains, we might say, by allowing such assertions to “humble” and open one up is the historical treasure, the surprise of grace.
-But this means a Jesus who works in all his historical concreteness directly on the will, the heart and its affections, no a Jesus filtered through and given “meaning” by the theology of “free will” the moral-idealistic scheme.
+But this means a Jesus who works in all his historical concreteness directly on the will, the heart and its affections, not a Jesus filtered through and given “meaning” by the theology of “free will” the moral-idealistic scheme.
 I shall try to deal with what this means more fully in later chapters.
-The point here to note is that since man is bound to himself by his belief in his freedom, Jesus cannot be presented as merely appealing to such freedom.
-This would mean only that Jesus is assigned a “meaning” within the bound man’s own scheme of values.
-Jesus would then become merely a “help” or an “example” to the bound man’s self-appointed goal.
-But that only means that the historical treasure is lost behind the smokescreen of man’s “meanings.”
+The point here to note is that since human beings are bound to themselves by their belief in their freedom, Jesus cannot be presented as merely appealing to such freedom.
+This would mean only that Jesus is assigned a “meaning” within the bound person’s own scheme of values.
+Jesus would then become merely a “help” or an “example” to the bound person’s self-appointed goal.
+But that only means that the historical treasure is lost behind the smokescreen of human “meanings.”

 This brings us to Luther’s second reason why the assertions about God ought to be published: the nature of faith.
 Again, in his words: